 So, how should we think of All Saints Day?
 The 1662 Book of Common Prayer says that the holiday stands for “the unity of Christians of all ages, countries, and races in Christ, and the perfection of that unity in heaven."
 It dates the holiday back to about A.D.
 610 when the Pantheon in Rome, turned into a Christian Church, was dedicated to all saints.
 Sounds like the prayer book has the right idea.

 "God is faithful."

-"God's grace was sufficient for me and it will be for you too."
+"His grace was sufficient for me in my trials and is sufficient for you today."

 There’s a hymn that’s traditionally sung around this holiday called "For All the Saints."
-It encourages believers to look across 2000 years of Christian history and think of the millions now enjoying rest and salvation in the presence of God.
-It’s also meant to provide encouragement to believers here and now to press on, looking forward to the glorious day…
+It encourages believers to look back through the years of Christian history and think of the millions now enjoying rest and salvation in the presence of God.
+It’s also meant to encourage believers here and now to press on, looking forward to the glorious day…

 Steals on the ear the distant triumph song,